-Fire suppression services for Beaver Creek are provided by the Eagle River Fire Protection District (ERFPD)-see Figure 13.
+Fire suppression services for Bachelor Gulch are provided by the Eagle River Fire Protection District (ERFPD), see Figure 13.
 Mutual aid is available from the Greater Eagle, Vail, and Gypsum Fire Departments.
-Vail Resorts keeps snow making lines charged in the summer to assist with fire suppression.
-The Beaver Creek Resort Company and the metro district are training their field personnel in basic wildland firefighting.

 The Eagle River Fire Department (ERFD) employs more than 50 full-time staff and 22 resident/intern firefighters.
 All ERFD firefighters are certified to State of Colorado FF1 or higher.
-Most paid staff are certified to Colorado FF2.
+Most of the paid staff are certified to Colorado FF2.
 Company Officers are certified to Fire Officer 1 and 2, HazMat Operations or higher and National Wildfire Coordinating Group (NWCG) S130/190 (basic wildland firefighter) levels.
 ERFD has 10 employees with advanced wildland firefighter certifications (Squad Boss) and four Engine Boss qualified personnel.
 Two chief officers participate in the regional Incident Management Team.
-Cross-trained Public Safety Officers (PSOs) patrol Beaver Creek Resort, and respond with the on-duty crew.
-PSOs are all certified to the Security/Colorado FF1/EMT level.
+Public Safety Officers

+(PSOs) patrol Bachelor Gulch, and respond with the on-duty crew.
+Some PSOs are cross-trained in wildland firefighting.

 ERFD operates nine fire stations and 15 pieces of fire apparatus.
-Six of the fire stations are staffed 24 hours a day by a crew of two to four including a Lieutenant, Engineer and firefighters.
-One Battalion Chief commands each shift, overseen by the Deputy Chief of Operations.
-Station 11 is located at the base of the Beaver Creek Ski Area and is staffed 24 hours by a Lieutenant, an Engineer and up to four resident firefighters.
-Within ERFD there are between 15 and 20 firefighters available in any 24-hour period.
-In addition to ERFD resources, there are always a minimum of two PSOs within minutes of any incident.11
+Six of the fire stations are staffed 24 hours a day by a crew of two to four including the Lieutenant, Engineer and firefighters.
+One Battalion Chief commands each shift, overseen by the Deputy Chief od Operations.
+The primary response to incidents in Bachelor Gulch is from the ERFD stations seven and eight in Avon.
+11

-The distribution of ERFD apparatus changes seasonally, however Engine 131 and Engine 113 are always available in Beaver Creek.
+The distribution of ERFD apparatus changes seasonally, however Engine 131 and Engine 113 are always available at station 11 (located at the Beaver Creek base area).
 ERFD operates three wildland engines that have complete tool caches and a wildland tool cache is also maintained at Station 7 in Avon.